Tips for RV towing in the mountains

 Along those lines, they also cover the importance of using the tow/haul mode if your vehicle has it.

 Lastly, what goes up must come down.
-Equally important as climbing with towing an RV is coming downhill.
+Equally important as climbing when towing an RV is going downhill.
 They cover braking situations and again what to look out for and monitor on your vehicle.

 Comments